 The absence of topology can be a key inhibitor for AIOps tools, creating blind spots for AIOps as they only have access to event data.
 A topology, an IT service model, or a dependency map is a real-time picture of tools and services that are connected and dependent on each other to deliver an IT service.

-WEBINAR NOV 16: Exploring the "AI" in AIOps
+WEBINAR ON-DEMAND: Exploring the "AI" in AIOps

 Suppose an application is driven by cloud-native technology, connected with any kind of ephemeral systems (containers and microservices), and relies on storage, database, and a load balancing tool.
 All of those components help deliver the IT application.